SiddharthaChowdhury/en-captcha/README.md

-# captcha
+# En-captcha
-Image captcha plugin, nice light and easy
+Image captcha plugin, light, easy and SECURE.
+Its works on clientside, build on javascript with no dependencies.

+# Browser support

+Works in almost all modern browser tested working in ( IE-9+, Chrome, Opera, FF )

 **Resources**